-5.3.1 Contracts used to hedge mortality and other demographic risks may in some circumstances be allowed for in the value of assets for s179 purposes.
+- 5.3.1 Contracts used to hedge mortality and other demographic risks may in some circumstances be allowed for in the value of assets for section 179 valuation purposes.
 Such contracts are typically written in the form of an insurance contract or a derivative contract.
-If the contract is a relevant contract of insurance as described under Regulation 7(2)(a) of the Valuation Regulations, then the method described below is a suitable method to adopt to determine any additional asset value to be allowed for.
-The asset value should be adjusted in accordance with this regulation.

-- 5.3.2 If a contract used to hedge mortality and other demographic risks is not an insurance contract, nor a relevant contract of insurance, then the value placed on the contract using the method described below would need to be included in the audited accounts in order for the contract to be included as an asset of the scheme for s179 purposes and the approach would need to be agreed by the auditor.
-If the contract is not included in the audited accounts, or is not a relevant contract of insurance and therefore not an acceptable non-accounts asset, it will not be included in the assets of the scheme. - 5.3.3 Contracts used to hedge mortality and other risks typically take the form of a derivatives arrangement with two income streams, or 'legs': - a "fixed leg" which will be payable by the Trustees to the provider equal to the cash flows that would be payable for the class of membership concerned on a pre-agreed demographic basis, and; - (2) a "floating leg" which will be payable by the provider to the Trustees equal to the cash flows actually payable for the class of membership concerned.
+If the contract is a relevant contract of insurance as described under Regulation 7(2)(a) of the Valuation Regulations, then the method described in paragraphs 5.3.4 to 5.3.6 below is a suitable method to adopt to determine any additional asset value to be allowed for.
+The asset value should be adjusted in accordance with this regulation. - 5.3.2 If a contract used to hedge mortality and other demographic risks is not an insurance contract, nor a relevant contract of insurance, then the value placed on the contract using the method described below would need to be included in the audited accounts in order for the contract to be included as an asset of the scheme for section 179 valuation purposes and the approach would need to be agreed by the auditor.
+If the contract is not included in the audited accounts, or is not a relevant contract of insurance and therefore not an acceptable non-accounts asset, it will not be included in the assets of the scheme. - 5.3.3 Similar to insured annuity contracts as noted in section 5.2 above, if a longevity hedge or similar arrangement is held in the form of a relevant contract of insurance, then the value placed on it for section 179 valuation purposes could differ from that shown in the scheme accounts. - 5.3.4 Contracts used to hedge mortality and other risks typically take the form of a derivatives arrangement with two income streams, or 'legs': - (1) a "fixed leg" which will be payable by the trustees to the provider equal to the cash flows that would be payable for the class of membership concerned on a pre-agreed demographic basis, and; - (2) a "floating leg" which will be payable by the provider to the trustees equal to the cash flows actually payable for the class of membership concerned.